shakedkattan/serverless_rds_cluster_automation/README.md

 - CI/CD pipeline applies the infrastructure using Terraform
 - Supports both **MySQL** and **PostgreSQL**, in **dev** and **prod** environments
 - Stores sensitive data in ASM & SSM
-- SAM Stack monitored by CloudWatch + special alarms
+- SAM Stack monitored by CloudWatch, Application Insights, and special alerts.
 - Least privilege IAM roles usage
 ---